MicrosoftDocs/cpp-docs/docs/sanitizers/asan-building.md

 | **`/MD`** | *`clang_rt.fuzzer_no_main_MD-{arch}`* |
 | **`/MTd`** | *`clang_rt.fuzzer_no_main_MTd-{arch}`* |
 | **`/MDd`** | *`clang_rt.fuzzer_no_main_MDd-{arch}`* |

+If you specify **`/NODEFAULTLIB`** and you don't specify one of these libraries, you'll get an unresolved external symbol link error.

 ### `/fsanitize-address-use-after-return` compiler option (experimental)